-Improve Learning and Well-Being in College Students with Mindfulness and Coaching
+Improve Cognitive and Socio-Emotional Skills in Children with Mindfulness

 By John M. de Castro, Ph.D.

 “Teaching mindfulness to kids can also help shape three critical skills developed in early childhood: paying attention and remembering information, shifting back and forth between tasks, and behaving appropriately with others.” – Christopher Willard

 Childhood is a miraculous period during which the child is dynamically absorbing information from every aspect of its environment.
 This is particularly evident during the elementary school years.
 Mindfulness training in school has been shown to have very positive effects.
 These include improvements in the cognitive, psychological, emotional and social domains.
 Importantly, mindfulness training in school appears to improve attentional ability which is fundamental to success in all aspects of academic performance.
 The research evidence has been accumulating.
 So, there is a need to summarize what has been learned.